w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

     Polkadot Developer Interface (Polkadot-JS UI) is a web wallet meant for power users and developers.
 For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

-In this article, you will learn how to restore your Polkadot account either from your mnemonic phrase, your JSON backup file, or a raw private key in the Polkadot Developer Interface.
+In this article, you'll learn how to restore your Polkadot account either from your mnemonic phrase, your JSON backup file, or a raw private key in the Polkadot Developer Interface.

 If you haven't installed the Polkadot Developer Signer yet, you can find download instructions [here](signer-where-to-download.md).

 !!! warning "IMPORTANT"

-    We highly recommend that you add your accounts through the[ Polkadot Developer Signer browser extension](https://polkadot.js.org/extension/), as it has many advantages:
+    Adding your accounts through the[ Polkadot Developer Signer browser extension](https://polkadot.js.org/extension/) is highly recommended, as it has many advantages:

     **·** It provides better security than using the Web UI directly.
     **·** Your browser won't "forget" your accounts if cookies are cleared.